If there are any changes to yoru child's medical needs, plese notify the school in writing without delay.

 The School Health Nurse Service is commissioned by Public Health, Oxfordshire County Council and provided and managed in school by the Oxford Health NHS Foundation Trust.
 In addition to the yearly immunisations in Year 8 and Year 9, the service now offers support and health promotion advice to students around the Public Health England priorities for young people as outlined in the Healthy Child Programme which includes emotional health and wellbeing, healthy eating, physical activity and risky behaviours.
 An additional priority is sexual health.
 This aims to encourage young people to stay safe and to make informed and responsible choices about relationships and sex.

-Mary provides a confidential service during school hours based in 44 Church Green, via drop-in sessions, appointments or referral.
+Megan provides a confidential service during school hours based in school, via drop-in sessions, appointments or referral.

 Staff and students can access support or advice.

-If you wish to contact Mary, please phone:
+If you wish to contact Megan, please phone:

 - Attendance and Absence